lerna/lerna/commands/run/README.md

 ### `--profile-location <location>`

-You can provide a custom location for the performance profiles.
-The location is relative to the root of your project.
+You can provide a custom location for the performance profile output.
+The path provided will be resolved relative to the current working directory.

 ```sh
 $ lerna run build --profile --profile-location=logs/profile/